 Your website is the most important hub for all of your online lead generation methods, with links to your creative content, social media, and other platforms.

-In order to fully optimize your website, you’ll need to include a high-resolution logo (if you don’t know a designer, you can have one made on sites such as Fiverr or Upwork), professional headshot, and SEO optimized website content.
+In order to fully optimize your website, you’ll need to include a high-resolution logo (if you don’t know a designer, you can have one made on sites such as Fiverr or Upwork), a professional headshot, and SEO optimized website content.

 Search Engine Optimization (SEO)